 - Mistplay: Like Rewarded Play, Mistplay allows you to earn from playing mobile games.
 They pay you through Amazon or Google Play gift cards.

 - Survey Junkie: Complete surveys and earn points you can redeem for PayPal cash and gift cards.

-- InboxDollars: This website also pays you to take surveys, watch ads, and shop online.
+- Prime Opinion: This website also pays you to take surveys.

 Not getting paid in the summer because you’re on the 10-month payment system?
 Here are great budget tips to ensure you have enough money to sustain yourself over summer break.